|Nutrition Facts (per serving)|

 - Add some thinly sliced celery to the salad, if desired.

 - For extra color and flavor, add finely shredded carrot or red bell pepper to the salad.

 - Cook a few strips of bacon until crisp.
-Drain and add to the salad along with the nuts.
+Drain the bacon on paper towels; crumble and add to the salad along with the nuts.
 Toss and dress the salad.